nodejs/node/doc/contributing/distribution.md

 ## Placeholder executables

-Installing Node.js will not create "placeholder" executables: commands that refer to software that is not distributed with Node.js, but instead would be downloaded when the command is run.
-For example, Node.js will not create a `yarn` placeholder executable that will download Yarn when run or an `eslint` placeholder executable that will download ESLint when run.
+Installing Node.js will not create "placeholder" executables for package managers.
+A placeholder executable is a binary, symlink or script that has a name that refers to software that is not distributed with Node.js, but instead would be downloaded when the executable is run.
+For example, Node.js will not create `yarn` or `download_yarn` placeholder executables that will download Yarn when run.
+Node.js includes `npm` and `npx` executables, but these are not placeholders because the name of the executable refers to software that is contained within the Node.js distribution.

+Adding placeholder executables that refer to other types of software besides package managers will first require an affirmative vote of the Node.js Technical Steering Committee.